Our Therapists

 She is looking forward to supporting you on your journey towards healing.

-Logan Meeker, LMSW (he/his)
+Logan Meeker, LMSW (he/him)

 Logan, a Master of Social Work graduate from Fordham University with advanced psychoanalytic training from the William Alanson White Institute, views therapy as a collaborative journey toward stability, resilience, and autonomy.
 He integrates psychoanalytic insight, evidence-based modalities (DBT, TF-CBT), and mindfulness to tailor treatment to each client’s strengths and challenges, specializing in developmental trauma, early attachment, anxiety, depression, PTSD, neurodivergence, and psychosis.
 A longtime meditation instructor and practicing Buddhist, he incorporates mindfulness for grounding and emotional regulation, embracing a holistic approach that weaves psychological, social, and spiritual dimensions to foster deep healing and restore authenticity.